Nabhag8848/Google-Summer-of-Code/README.md

 11. **View Notion Table and Update Database Entries:** Teams can view Notion database tables and update entries using the `/notion view` command.
 This facilitates collaborative data management without leaving RocketChat.

+## 📺 Demo
+### 1. OnInstallation Message from Marketplace:

+Once the app is installed from the marketplace and enabled for use, users will automatically receive a helper notification in the direct room that provides simple and user-friendly instructions on how to use the integration.

+### 2. Helper Message:

+The "/notion help" command serves as a valuable command for users who might require a Quick Refresher.
+This command ensures that users can easily retrieve essential information, providing a convenient way to use App.

+### 3. Smooth Authorization with Notion:
+The smooth authorization process for accessing and manipulating Notion pages and databases within a specific workspace directly from Rocket.Chat involves OAuth2 Notion Authorization.  user can connect to workspace using `/notion connect` and When a user wishes to disconnect from a workspace, they can simply run the `/notion disconnect` command.
+- The implementation of this feature have been done using backward compatible approach and not using the Apps Engine framework's due to some limitations in Notion OAuth2 handling.
+Notably:
+    1. **Basic HTTP Authentication**: Notion recommends using Basic HTTP Authentication during the access_token request.
+    However, the Apps Engine OAuth2Client may not support this functionality at present.
+    2. **Credential Format**: Notion advises providing credentials in the form of `Basic CLIENTID:CLIENTSECRET` in base64 format, which might not be fully supported by the Apps Engine OAuth2Client.
+    3. **Extra Fields**: Notion integration requires additional fields in persistence storage, demanding customization of the Apps Engine to accommodate these fields.

+### 4. Manage and Switch Between Workspace:
+The `Manage and Switch Between Workspace` feature enables users to switch between previously connected workspaces without the need to fully disconnect from their current workspace.
+This smooth transition between different workspaces enhances productivity by eliminating interruptions in workflow and mitigates the risk of confusion and errors that may result from working in the wrong workspace.

+### 5. Create a Page Or Record:

+### 6. Create Notion Database:
+### 7. Share Notion Page:
+### 8. Comment On Page:
+### 9. View Shared Notion Page:
+### 10. Preserve Message in Notion Page:
+#### Preserve in Existing Page:
+#### Preserve in New Page:
+### 11. View Notion Table:

 ## 🙌🏼 Mentors

 I would like to express my heartfelt gratitude to [Bárbara Zanella](https://www.linkedin.com/in/barbara-zanella/) and [Samad Yar Khan](https://www.linkedin.com/in/samad-yar-khan/), my exceptional mentors throughout this project journey.
 Their unwavering support and guidance have been instrumental in shaping my growth.
 With their insightful guidance, we held two productive meetings each week, a testament to their commitment.
 Their encouragement to step beyond conventional boundaries has truly been transformative, pushing me to explore innovative solutions.
 From enhancing user-centric aspects to intricate technical implementations, their mentorship covered every aspect.
 In the face of diverse challenges at every juncture, their expertise helped us conquer each obstacle with determination.